February Updates

 I was told to make a TL;DR if I do large posts.

-- Dialing protocols have evolved.
+- Dialling protocols have evolved.
 A multiversal anomaly has been detected.

 - An outdated link to the past has been severed.
 Now, every connection is secure, every path reinforced.